Yunxiang-Li/Cpp_Primer/Chapter 6. Functions/Chapter 6. Functions.md

 We can set `c` as a **const char&** type here but it is not necessary since a **char** is already small enough for us to pass by value.

 We can make `s` a plain refernce but then `s` will have risk of being modified.
 We cannot make `occurs` a const reference since then `occurs = 0` is an error since this line of code want to change `occurs`'s value which is not allowed.

+## Exercise 6.16

+**The following function, although legal, is less useful than it might be.
+Identify and correct the limitation on this function:**

+> bool is_empty(string& s) { return s.empty(); }

+This function takes a plain string reference as the parameter which will mislead users that the input string argument may be modified.
+Moreover, this function do not accept a const string reference as an input argument.

+We should change the parameter from `string&` to `const string&`.

+Correct version:

+> bool is_empty(const string& s) { return s.empty(); }